 Autoinflammatory diseases are a group of illnesses that cause recurrent episodes of fevers and other symptoms such as joint pain, rash, stomach ache, and fatigue.
 Until recently, I didn’t fully appreciate the extent to which these protean illnesses may also cause headaches and other neurological symptoms.

 Autoinflammatory diseases cause an inappropriate release of chemicals into the bloodstream (most commonly IL-1β) that produce its many symptoms.
 These same chemicals are normally released by the body–in a very controlled fashion–whenever it encounters an infection.
-However, in patients with autoinflammatory diseases, release of these chemicals is uncontrolled and leads to the manifestations of the disease.
+However, in patients with autoinflammatory diseases, the release of these chemicals is uncontrolled and leads to the manifestations of the disease.
 Because the same chemicals get released during an infection and as part of an autoinflammatory disease, it is often challenging to distinguish between the two conditions; many patients with autoinflammatory diseases are commonly diagnosed with recurrent infections before the diagnosis of autoinflammatory disease is made.

 In some autoinflammatory diseases, like cryopyrin-associated periodic syndrome (CAPS), cells within the brain and spinal cord are made to produce these chemicals, causing a powerful inflammatory reaction and recruiting white blood cells into the fluid that surrounds the brain, similar to what happens in patients with meningitis.
 No wonder patients with CAPS complain of headaches!